esilver0/CATT/sslstrip-experiment.md

 ## Background

 SSLstrip is a protocol-downgrade attack that allows an attacker to intercept the contents of an exchange that would normally be confidential.
-It can occur when an exchange that is supposed to result in a secure (encrypted) connection is initiated insecurely (non-encrypted).
+It can occur when an exchange that is supposed to result in an encrypted connection is initiated insecurely (non-encrypted).
 E.g. connecting to a site over HTTP that redirects to HTTPS or clicking on a link (to a secure site) from an insecure site.

 The attack involves two steps: